JonasSC/Connectors/documentation/reference/connectors.rst

 Configuring the laziness
 ------------------------

-Flags of the following enumeration can be passed to an input connectors :meth:`set_laziness` method.
+Flags of the following enumeration can be passed to an input connectors :meth:`~connectors._connectors._baseclasses.InputConnector.set_laziness` method.

 .. autoclass:: connectors.Laziness